matthewwbolton/react_game_of_life_with_hooks/README.md

 Core Technical/Inspiration

     -   This project was initially written using Vanilla JavaScript and utilizing direct DOM manipulation.
-This implementation is also included in the repo as a reference.
+This implementation is also included in the repo in a separate branch entitled Vanilla JavaScript Game of Life as a reference.

     - The second iteration of this build was implemented utilizing the React framework in order to take advantage of its built in state management and flexibility.